cambricorp/category/README.md

 // Detach given categories from the model
 $post->uncategorize(['my-new-category']);

-// Sync given categories with the model (remove attached categories and reattach given ones)
-$post->recategorize(['my-new-category', 'my-brand-new-category']);

 // Remove all attached categories
 $post->recategorize(null);

 // Get attached categories collection
 $post->categories;

 // Get attached categories array with slugs and names
 $post->categoryList();

 // Check model if has any given categories